-Requirement 44CFR 201.6(c)(3)(i): The Plan must include a description of mitigation goals to reduce or avoid long-term vulnerabilities to the identified hazards.
+Requirement 44CFR 201.6(c)(3)(i): Does the Plan include goals to reduce/avoid long-term vulnerabilities to the identified hazards?
 (Element S1)

-Requirement 44CFR 201.6(c)(3)(ii) and 201.6(c)(3)(iv): The Plan must include a section that identifies and analyzes a comprehensive range of specific mitigation actions and projects being considered to reduce the effects of each hazard, with particular emphasis on new and existing buildings and infrastructure.
-For multi-jurisdictional plans, there must be identifiable action items specific to the jurisdiction requesting FEMA approval or credit of the plan.
+Requirement 44CFR 201.6(c)(3)(ii) and 201.6(c)(3)(iv): Does the Plan identify and analyze a comprehensive range of specific mitigation actions and projects for each jurisdiction being considered to reduce the effects of hazards, with emphasis on new and existing buildings and infrastructure?
 (Element S4/S5)

-Requirement 44CFR 201.6(c)(4)(ii): A plan maintenance process that includes a process by which local governments incorporate the requirements of the mitigation plan into other planning mechanisms such as comprehensive or capital improvement plans, when appropriate.
+Requirement 44CFR 201.6(c)(4)(ii): Does the Plan describe a process by which local governments will integrate the requirements of the mitigation plan into other planning mechanisms, such as comprehensive or capital improvement plans, when appropriate?
 (Element S10/S11)